 The docker network command allows developers to monitor their network information in very detail.
 It makes debugging much easier and configuration almost effortless.
 The next command shows a simple example of this.

 This command will provide all kinds of information available for the network NET.
 You can use the -v flag to make the output more human-readable.
 Additionally, you may use -f to format the output based on a template.

 30. Delete Networks

-The docker network rm command can be used for removing one or more container networks very quickly.
+The docker network rm command can be used to remove one or more container networks very quickly.
 The below command demonstrates this for you.

 $ docker network rm NET

-You may also do remove instead of rm for this command as they’re aliases.
+You may also remove instead of rm for this command as they’re aliases.